3kh0/bing-rewards/README.md

 An automated solution using Python and Selenium for earning daily Microsoft Rewards points in all categories including web, mobile, and offers.

-Please note: multiple accounts not supported, USA users only.
+Please note: multiple accounts not supported, USA and UK users only.

 ## Getting Started
 1. This solution requires Google Chrome which can be downloaded from https://www.google.com/chrome/browser/desktop/index.html.